ubclaunchpad/rocket2/docs/TeamCommands.rst

 user who runs the command will be automatically added to team as Team Lead.
 If the ``--lead`` flag is used, user with ``SLACK_ID`` will be added as Team Lead instead.
 If the ``--channel`` flag is used, all members in specified channel will be added.
-‘SLACK_ID’ is the ``@``-name, for easy slack autocomplete.
+'SLACK_ID' is the ``@``-name, for easy slack autocomplete.

 We use Github API to create the team on Github.